 You own your car and moved out

 If you are not listed as the sole owner of the car, you might be able to get even cheaper insurance.
 Living in your parents’ home allows you to list them as the owners of the car you’re driving, in which case you can remain on their policy and save money.

 Additionally, If you are a college student who uses your parents’ address as your permanent place of residence, and you drive a car owned by your parents, you can remain on their policy.
 If you do not bring that car to college with you, you might be able to qualify for additional discounts.

-Average Cost of Car Insurance for a 16-Year-Old
+Cost of Car Insurance for a 23-Year-Old by Company

-Tips for Getting Car Insurance for a 16-Year-Old
+Cost of Car Insurance for a 16-Year-Old by Company

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.